sethvm/sethvm.com/README.md

 # sethvm.react
-Rewrite of portfolio website using React.js
+Portfolio website built using HTML, CSS and React.js

 Contains projects and resume